Annytomica/cherry-mildew-detector/README.md

 - not able to push to repo after model tuning

 **Description:**
-After model tunig using keras-tuner the tuning files were too large to push to the repo.
+After model tuning using keras-tuner the tuning files were too large to push to the repo.
 Using git reset --soft and --hard did not work and put source control into an eternal update loop that never ended.
 **Resolution:**
 Downloaded the notebook, best paramaters .csv and tuning files and created a new workspace in gitpod.
 Did not reload tuning files, instead manually defined model using best model hyperparameters identified from training.
 Notebook and .csv were uploaded and pushed to repo successfully.

 - fail to push first model to repo

 **Description:**
 After model training could not push to repo as saved model (V1) was too large (~160MB).
-Using git reset --soft and --hard did not work and put source control into an eternal update loop that never ended.
 **Resolution:**
-Using git reset --soft to remove problematic commit and installed Git LArge File Storage to allow model to be pushed to repo.
+Using git reset --soft to remove problematic commit and installed Git Large File Storage to allow model to be pushed to repo.

 - V1 model preventing deployment